 Dutch Hill circa the mid 1970s

-In the late 1970s, the ski area was renamed Dutch Mountain for marketing purposes.
-Circa 1980, manager Steve Whitham left Dutch for a similar position at nearby Prospect Mountain, an area he would later purchase.
-Meanwhile, Bob (a paper executive in Connecticut) and Harvey Bamman (a cement company founder in Florida) purchased Dutch Hill circa 1981.
+After ascending to become manager, circa 1980, Steve Whitham left Dutch for a similar position at nearby Prospect Mountain, an area he would later purchase.
+Meanwhile, Robert (a paper executive in Connecticut) and Harvey Bamman (a cement company founder in Florida) purchased Dutch Hill circa 1981.
 Also in the early 1980s, the Christiana and Windmill trails were significantly widened.

 Dutch Hill, after being closed for 20 years (2005)

 Overshadowed by nearby chairlift developments such as Berkshire East, Brodie, and Jiminy Peak and a victim of lean winters in the early 1980s, the comparatively small and antiquated Dutch Hill closed in 1985.

 After closing, the lifts were removed and most of the structures burned by local firefighters.
 The area likely became part of the Green Mountain National Forest in 1999.